olimorris/pyscoutfm/README.md

 9. Clicking on the arrows next to the column headings allows you to sort by that column.
 Also, a helpful search box makes it easier to find specific players.

 10. Each of the rating columns represents a score out of 100.
 That is, how well suited a player is to a particular position based on the attribute weightings defined in the default [weightings file](src/pyscoutfm/config/weightings.json)

+### Hints and Tips

+You may find yourself tweaking your search results in Football Manager and re-generating scouting reports often.
+Below are some tips for doing this optimally:

+1. Always export your Football Manager data to the same location.
+The tool is smart enough to be able to load the most recent HTML file in a directory if you don't pass it an `import_path` parameter.

+2. You don't need to re-type your command in the Command Prompt/Terminal.
+Instead use the <kbd>Up</kbd> key to scroll through historical commands.

+3. Once the report has been generated, just refresh the webpage in the Browser.
+The tool will always overwrite the `latest.html`.
+Don't worry though...it also saves a datetime stamped copy of the report as well.

 ## :rocket: Commands